 To connect a project to a WordPress site, you need an API key.
 To get one, log in to your EasyContent account then go to the Integrations page.
 Note: you need proper permissions to access this page.
 If you need to manage integrations, contact your account owner or admin.

 Once you're on the page, click the green Create new API key button on the upper left area of the page.

 After a few moments, a notice containing your API key will be displayed.
-Make a copy of this key somewhere safe as it will only be displayed once (you can always generate a new one in case you lose it and you need to reconnect your website).
+Make a copy of this key somewhere safe as it will only be displayed once.

 Now that you have the key, head back to your WordPress site.
 If you've already installed and activated the EasyContent plugin, you should see a new item in the admin sidebar menu called "EasyContent".
 Go here and paste your API key in the API Key field.

 Click Save Changes.
 If your API key is valid, you should see a success message similar to the one below.

 You've now successfully connected a WordPress site to one of your EasyContent projects!
 You can see which project from which account the site is connected to.
-You can click on the project name (in this example, Marketing blog) and a new tab will open redirecting you to the said project's dashboard.
+You can click on the project name and a new tab will open up and redirect you to the said project's dashboard.

 Next, let's see how to set up the plugin and how to pull and push content to and from EasyContent.

-- Post author - defines who will be credited as the author of all assignments pulled from EasyContent.
+- Post author - defines who will be credited as the author of all items pulled from EasyContent.

 - Post type - you can choose between post and page.
 If you chose the page post type, the section for mapping categories will become unavailable.